By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 only then can it use the value of the future to continue its own computation.

-Although this is allowed by the Scala Future
+Although this is allowed by the Scala Future API as we will show later,

 from a performance point of view a better way to do it is in a completely